Recurrent Urinary Tract Infections and Related Conditions

 Recurrent UTIs sometimes happen along with other conditions, such as:

-- hydronephrosis, which is an enlargement of one or both kidneys due to backup or blockage of urine flow and is usually caused by severe VUR or a blocked ureter.
-Kids with hydronephrosis are sometimes at risk of recurrent UTIs and may need to take daily low doses of antibiotics to prevent UTIs until the condition producing hydronephrosis gets better or is fixed through surgery.
+- hydronephrosis, which is an enlargement of one or both kidneys due to backup or blockage of urine flow.
+It's usually caused by severe VUR or a blocked ureter.
+Some kids with hydronephrosis might need to take daily low doses of antibiotics to prevent UTIs until the condition producing hydronephrosis gets better or is fixed through surgery.

-Unrelated conditions that harm the body's natural defenses, such as diseases of the immune system, also can lead to recurrent UTIs, although this is rare.
-In addition, use of a nonsterile urinary catheter can introduce bacteria into the urinary tract and cause an infection.
+Rarely, unrelated conditions that harm the body's natural defenses, such as diseases of the immune system, also can lead to recurrent UTIs.
+Use of a nonsterile urinary catheter can introduce bacteria into the urinary tract and also cause an infection.

-Some abnormalities can be found even before birth.
-Hydronephrosis that develops before birth can be detected in a fetus by ultrasound as early as 16 weeks of gestation.
-In rare cases, doctors may consider neonatal surgery (performing surgery on an unborn baby) if hydronephrosis affects both kidneys and poses a risk to the developing fetus.
-Most of the time, though, doctors wait until after birth to treat the condition, because almost half of all cases diagnosed prenatally disappear by the time a baby is born.
+Some problems can be found before birth.
+Hydronephrosis that develops before birth can be seen in an ultrasound as early as 16 weeks.
+In rare cases, doctors may consider neonatal surgery (surgery on an unborn baby) if hydronephrosis affects both kidneys and is a risk to the fetus.
+Most of the time, though, doctors wait until after birth to treat the condition, because almost half of all cases seen prenatally disappear by the time a baby is born.

-Once a baby suspected to have hydronephrosis or another urinary system abnormality is born, the baby's blood pressure will be monitored carefully, because some kidney abnormalities can cause high blood pressure.
-An ultrasound may be used again to get a closer look at the bladder and kidneys.
-If the condition appears to be affecting both kidneys, doctors usually will order blood tests to measure kidney function.
+Doctors will closely watch the blood pressure of a newborn thought to have hydronephrosis or another urinary system abnormality, because some kidney problems can cause high blood pressure.
+Another ultrasound may be done to get a closer look at the bladder and kidneys.
+If the condition appears to be affecting both kidneys, doctors usually will order blood tests to check kidney function.

 If an abnormality of the urinary tract is suspected, doctors might order tests to make an accurate diagnosis, including:

-Using high-frequency sound waves to "echo," or bounce, off the body and create a picture of it, an ultrasound can detect some abnormalities in the kidneys, ureters, and bladder.
+Using high-frequency sound waves to "echo," or bounce, off the body and create a picture of it, an ultrasound can find some problems in the kidneys, ureters, and bladder.
 It can also measure the size and shape of the kidneys.

 When an ultrasound points to VUR or hydronephrosis, a renal scan or voiding cystourethrogram (VCUG) might give doctors a better idea of what's going on.